-Still, experts say Beijing underestimates how tough it will be for its novice nuclear exporters to sell abroad.
-They face political hurdles, safety concerns and uncertain global demand following Japan's Fukushima disaster.
+In the case of nuclear reactors, industry experts say China is underestimating how tough it will be for its novice exporters to compete with the foreign companies that helped create its industry, given the political hurdles, safety concerns and uncertain global demand following Japan's Fukushima disaster.

 China's government-run nuclear industry is based on foreign technology but has spent two decades developing its own with help from Westinghouse Electric Co., France's Areva and EDF and other partners.
 A separate export initiative is based on an alliance between Westinghouse and a state-owned reactor developer.

 The industry is growing fast, with 32 reactors in operation, 22 being built and more planned, according to the World Nuclear Association, an industry group.
 China accounted for eight of 10 reactors that started operation last year and six of eight construction starts.

 Abroad, builders broke ground in Pakistan last year for a power plant using a Hualong One, supported by a $6.5 billion Chinese loan.
 Also last year, Argentina signed a contract to use the reactor in a $15 billion plant financed by Chinese banks.

 State-owned companies are lining up to invest in nuclear power plants in Britain and Romania.
 Such deals usually involve financing packages from state banks, a model that has helped Chinese companies break into the market for building highways and other public works in Africa and the Middle East.

 "This is generating significant build-up of skills and industrial experience," Mycle Schneider, a nuclear energy consultant in Paris, said in an email.